Nitrux/maui-shell/README.md

 that's mainly a matter of QtWayland having the XDG shell support finished.

 Cask does not include an embedded X server yet, but it might be possible.

+# Contributing
+If you'd like to contribute to this project, please make a PR.
+You can also ask for help at the [KDE Maui project Telegram](https://t.me/mauiproject) channel.

 # Issues
 If you find problems with the contents of this repository please create an issue.